k-hain/odin-recipes/README.md

-An assignment done for the Foundations Course of The Odin Project.
+An assignment done for the Foundations Course at The Odin Project.

 The objective was to create a simple web page with cooking recipes.